River in the federal state of Amazonia, Brazil

 Cityscape of São Paulo

-Brazil's gross domestic product, which was 1.608 trillion US dollars in 2021 (expressed in current US dollars), makes it one of the world's largest economies.
+Brazil's gross national income, which was about 1.753 trillion US dollars in 2022 (expressed in current US dollars), makes it one of the world's largest economies.
 The country has the greatest wealth of biodiversity anywhere in the world, the biggest remaining area of rainforest and also, with the Amazon, the largest river by discharge volume.

 In international peace and security policy, in world trade, and above all in global forest conservation and climate action, Brazil plays an important role.
-For a long time, the country was a model and a leader for the rest of Latin America, and it continues to have an eminent position.
-Brazil is actively involved in the BRICS association of countries (Brazil, Russia, India, China and South Africa) and in the G20, and is seeking to join the OECD.
+The country has a key role in Latin America.
+Brazil is actively involved in the BRICS association of countries (Brazil, Russia, India, China and South Africa) and in the G20.
+Brazil has assumed the G20 Presidency for 2024.

 News